 Why support men and not women?

 Even though many men suffer from disordered eating, the public – and even medical professionals – aren’t aware of the significant impact this mental health problem can have, outside of specific female examples.
-While we would never turn away anyone struggling with an eating disorder, our focus is primarily on helping men.
+While we would never turn away anyone struggling with an eating disorder, our focus is primarily on helping guys.

 Eating disorders aren’t gendered – but the way we see them is